 To Go or Not To Go — Solo?

-Being alone on a trip can be refreshing and eye opening.
-You learn so so much about yourself and the world around you — especially on a long trip like mine.
+Being alone on a trip can be refreshing and eye-opening.
+You learn so much about yourself and the world around you — especially on a long trip like mine.
 You’re forced to depend on yourself and trust your raw instincts.
 You don’t have a friend to lean on or ask for opinions — it’s just you.
 So you learn to navigate the city and ask for help when help is needed (which will be quite often).
 You’re challenged to step outside of your comfort zone.
 For me, it was asking strangers’ for help, either for directions or to take photos.

 When I was alone, I put a lot of my trust in people.
 We live in a world where we’re constantly being told that the world is a scary place.
 And although there are terrible things out there, there definitely still is a lot of good.
-I’ll never forget the time I got lost for hours in a national park while in Taiwan.
+I’ll never forget the time I got lost for hours in Toroko National Park while in Taiwan.
 Long story short, I wandered aimlessly, not knowing if I would make it out by dark.
 I forced myself to remain calm and eventually stumbled upon an old couple snacking by the road.
 I told them my situation and they were kind enough to give me a ride back to where I needed to be.
 Somehow I ended up spending my entire day with them.
 They showed me around the park, paid for my meals, explored the neighboring cities with me, and even took me back to my hostel.
 It’s definitely an experience I’ll remember forever.

 The best part about going solo?
 The freedom to do whatever you want and whenever you want.
 You have full control of the places you want to see and eat.
 I loved having the freedom to invest myself fully in the cultures of Taiwan and Hong Kong.
 It was fun to see the different cultural differences and it allowed me to reflect on my own culture and how I grew up.